RusticKey/human-motion-compilation/README.md

  Papers that do not have first-party implementations are put into another category with two sub-categories:
   * Architectural - Contribution is mainly about architecture
   * Representation - Contribution is related to information representation, spatial representation, or feature extraction methods

+  This project page is only intended to supplement my studies and research where everything is (hopefully nicely) organized into one place.

 ---
 ## Papers with Project Pages